ionreq/realgo/README.md

 So what are groups now?
 Again it's hard to decide whether they should be connected by all connections or just the strong ones.
 I made it switchable.
 And how is territory defined?
 Only strong connections or both as borders?
 I made a switch.
-But actually this is easier: territory in go is defined by a closed area on a four connected grid, i.e. two diagonal stones also close it off.
+But actually this is easier: territory in Go is defined by a closed area on a four connected grid, i.e. two diagonal stones also close it off.
 A stone does not fit between two weakly connected stones in RealGo, so this would hint strongly at weak connections for the borders of territories.

-This wraps it up for the basic concepts I think, but there are also some emergent phenomena in go, so let's see how they translate.
+This wraps it up for the basic concepts I think, but there are also some emergent phenomena in Go, so let's see how they translate.
 Ladders for example.
 Well I'm afraid they don't exist in RealGo anymore.
-The reason why a ladder works in go is that the guy in the middle needs two moves to crawl diagonally.
+The reason why a ladder works in Go is that the guy in the middle needs two moves to crawl diagonally.
 So his opponent can place one stone on either side.
 In RealGo you can crawl "diagonally" and indeed in any direction with one move always.
 The guy who wants to place stones to your left and then to your right is out of luck, you are faster.